KohTammara/PSA_framework/README.md

 <mutant residue>    <index of native residue relative to stucture>
 ```

+The indexing for the PDB structure 1QLX as well as the available forcefield names can be found in [pmx_info.txt](pmx_info.txt)
 #### Rosetta

 Specific input files are required for each Rosetta application.
 The same PDB file is used for both applications and is supplied through the parameter `list_of_structs` in [params.json](params.json).